mjspriggs/overview/services_region.md

 {: tab-title="Americas"}
 {: tab-group="PaaS"}
 {: class="simple-tab-table"}
 {: summary="Use the buttons for the countries to change the context of the table.
 This table has row and column headers.
 The row headers identify the service.
-The column headers indentify where that service is located.
+The column headers identify where that service is located.
 To understand where a service is located in the table, navigate to the row, and find the for the location you are interested in."}

 | Service | London | Frankfurt |
 |---|---|---|